 The important thing to know is that the best company for you could be completely different than the best for your parents, your neighbor, or even your spouse!

-This is because of the very specific health conditions accepted by each carrier during the underwriting process.
+This is because of the particular health conditions accepted by each insurance company during the underwriting process.
 There is no “one size fits all” plan.

-Since qualifying for a plan is highly dependent upon the applicant’s health history and everyone’s is different, it only makes sense that the best plan for you is different than the best plan for the next person.
+Since qualifying for a plan depends on the applicant’s health history and everyone’s is different, it only makes sense that the best plan for you is different from the next person’s best plan.

 So, how do you go about this?
 By reading a ton of reviews?